Kaiwen1122/Projects/README.md

 I collaborated with team members Hantao Xiao and Alexander Cram to conduct a Monte Carlo simulation of the 2-D Ising model, contributed by writing key functions such as cal_Energy, energy_change, and MCMC_step, integrated these into the simulation model to generate comprehensive outputs, used Metropolis-Hastings and Wolff clustering algorithms for the Monte Carlo Markov Chain simulation, explored efficiency trade-offs between these algorithms, and analyzed the relationship between magnetization and critical temperature across different temperatures and lattice sizes.

 ## Project 4: Connection between Graph Neural Networks and ODEs (Machine learning on Graph, Group and Manifold at University of Chicago)

+## Project 5: Kalman Filter and Ensemble Kalman Filter with Applications (Monte Carlo Simulation at University of Chicago)